-- For churned sorbet, I recommend using Pyrex 1 quart containers with snap on BPA-free lids.
+- For churned sorbet, I recommend using 1 quart freezer safe glass containers with BPA-free snap on lids.

 - For “freeze & stir” sorbet I recommend using freezer-safe glass loaf pans.
 When sorbet is frozen in a loaf pan, it is spread out and freezes faster than it does in a smaller deep container.